-I have worked for my employer for more than 5 years and I have never had a problem booking my vacations.
-This spring, my employer approved 2 separate weeks of vacation, but they have now changed their mind.
+I have worked for my employer for more than five years and I have never had a problem booking my vacations.
+This spring, my employer approved two separate weeks of vacation, but they have now changed their mind.
 Can they do that?

 Signed, Vacation Cut Short

 Summer has finally arrived and those campgrounds, lakes, and backyard improvement projects are beckoning.
 Most employers try to accommodate staff vacation requests, but they are not required by law to do so.

 Under Alberta’s Employment Standards, an employer can decide when an employee takes their vacation if a mutually acceptable time for an employee's vacation can not be found.

 Employees are entitled to two weeks of vacation with pay after one year of employment.

 After five years of employment, they are entitled to three weeks’ vacation with pay.
 Vacations must be given sometime in the 12 months after the employee becomes entitled to the vacation.